is-the-bench-arch-safe

 Here are some exercises that are kinder to your shoulders and offer a fresh twist to your routine:

-Push-ups: Never overlook the versatility of push-ups.
 They’re like the multi-tool of workouts, targeting your chest, triceps, and shoulders.
-And the best part?
-You can adjust them to increase or decrease the challenge.

-Cable Flies: They’re perfect for zeroing in on your chest and shoulders with a gentler approach.
-Opt for lighter weights and higher reps for a workout that’s easy on the joints.
+– Cable Flies.
+They’re perfect for zeroing in on your chest and shoulders with a gentler approach.

-Dips: Boost your upper body strength with dips.
 They’re stellar for working your arms, chest, and shoulders, and you can easily adjust the difficulty by how you position your legs.

-RELATED:>>> How to improve Bench Press Strength
+RELATED: >>> How to Improve Bench Press Strength

 Conclusion